 He has sat on the 2 main national leadership groups for cardiology, helping develop regional and national guidelines and service specifications for NHS England.
 He is currently one of 2 cardiologists sitting on the pan london oversight board for strategy, patient pathways and covid management and recovery.

 Gerald is the vice president for Cardiomyopathy UK, leading patient education events across the country, and is an elected member of the national association of inherited cardiac diseases.
 He is the network clinical lead for both King's Health Partners and the NHS England South London Cardiac Network, coordinating patient pathways across a population of 8 million people.

-Alongside his clinical work, Gerry is a reader in heart failure and inherited diseases at King's College London, and lectures both nationally and internationally.
-He has published over 100 peer-reviewed articles in medical journals, in the fields of heart failure, inherited cardiac diseases, cardiac imaging and valve disease, and has been granted several million pounds in research grant income.
+Alongside his clinical work, Gerald is a Professor in heart failure and inherited diseases at King's College London, and lectures both nationally and internationally.
+He has published over 120 peer-reviewed articles in medical journals in the fields of heart failure, inherited cardiac diseases, cardiac imaging and valve disease, and has been granted over 7 million pounds in research grant income.